"

 Step 2: Express Genuine Appreciation

-Start your message clearly by expressing genuine gratitude for the interview and for the interviewer’s time.
+Start your message by expressing genuine gratitude for the interview and for the interviewer’s time.
 Simple appreciation sets a positive, polite tone for your follow-up.

 Example: